-In this tutorial, you will learn how emission spectra is produced.
-You will see examples of an emission spectrum and an absorption spectrum.
+In this tutorial, you will learn about emission spectrum, absorption spectrum, and what is a spectrophotometer.
+You will also learn how emission spectra is produced.
 You will also learn about spectrophotometry and the mechanisms involved, as well as its applications to scientific research.

 Topics Covered In Other Articles

 - Photon: particle containing a distinct quantum, or amount, of light energy; basic unit of light

 - Cuvette: a spectrophotometry-specific piece of glassware with straight, clear sides; holds samples during spectrophotometric analyses

 - Prism: transparent, triangular device that bends light, revealing its different wavelengths and their corresponding energies

 - Spectrophotometer: machine that quantifies the intensity of light transmitted and emitted by a substance, indirectly informing the identification and measurement of the substance